Roots and Radishes

 • Recipes

-Protein overnight oats in small glass tulip jar with spoon dipped in, and topped with a few banana slices and walnuts this recipe
+Protein overnight oats in small glass tulip jar, topped with a few banana slices and walnuts. this recipe

-Overnight oats recipes aren't inherently high in protein, but if you pick the right ingredients, they can be protein-packed.
-In this post, we'll walk through everything you need to make your own delicious protein overnight oats -- both plant-based/vegan-friendly and non-plant-based versions!
+Overnight oats recipes aren't always high in protein, but depending on the ingredients you choose, it's possible to pack quite a bit of protein in there.
+In this post, we'll walk through everything you need to make your own delicious protein overnight oats -- plant-based/vegan-friendly and dairy alike.
+Let's do it!

 Jump to: